Can I wash my dreads?

 If your newly installed wool dreadlocks are causing you to itch, it is completely normal.
 You can use many different products to help while your scalp adjusts to your new ‘do.
 We sell an anti-itch spray at the salon that contains peppermint oil to help with itchy scalp.
 You can pick one up at your next appointment, or if you want to make your own just mix peppermint oil in water and spray or dab onto your scalp between the sections.
 You can also find hydrocortisone sprays at Walgreens or Walmart if you prefer not to use peppermint sprays.

 Is my hair long enough?

 To dread your natural hair, I prefer that the hair be at least 4-6” long.
 For wool dreadlocks, you only need 2-3” of hair.

 What type of shampoo should I use?

 For natural dreads, the answer is more complex.
 If you color your hair, and like to keep it bright, you may consider alternating between a color safe shampoo and a dread shampoo.
 If you have problems with dandruff, you can alternate between a dread shampoo and a medicated dandruff shampoo.
-I don’t currently carry any one dread shampoo in my salon, but I can tell you which I prefer and which to stay away from.
-I use Mango and Lime Tingle Shampoo by Rasta Locks.
-You can find it online or at a Sally Beauty Supply store.
-It is gentle on my hair but leaves no residue, and the mentholated formula is a plus.
+I use Dr. Locs Yasin Shampoo and sell a line of their products for natural dreadlocks in the salon.
+It is gentle on my hair but leaves no residue, .
 For deeper cleanings, I like Neutrogena Clarifying Shampoo.
 It comes in a small rectangular clear bottle and is great for when I want to really scrub my dreads clean.
 Some popular brands that I would recommend staying away from are Dr. Bronner’s and DollyLocks.